-The first challenge in starting a new business or reaching out for new opportunity in your existing business is determining the feasibility of your idea.
+The first challenge in starting a new business or reaching out for new opportunities in your existing business is determining the feasibility of your idea.
 Getting into the right business at the right time is simple advice, but advice that is extremely difficult to implement.
-The high failure rate of new businesses and products indicates that very few ideas result in successful business ventures, even when introduced by well established firms.
+The high failure rate of new businesses and products indicates that very few ideas result in successful business ventures, even when introduced by well-established firms.
 Too many entrepreneurs strike out on a business venture so convinced of its merits that they fail to thoroughly evaluate its potential.

 The questions below should be useful in evaluating your business idea.
 It is designed to help you screen ideas that are likely to fail before you invest extensive time, money and effort.

 A feasibility study involves gathering, analyzing and evaluating information with the purpose of answering the question: "Should I go into this business?"
 Answering this question involves a preliminary assessment of both personal and project considerations.